opentechcommunity/open-geolens/README.md

 # open-geolens

 Open GeoLens is an open-source geo-spatial data analysis tool that focuses on informing location based "well-being".
 In general terms, we could say that the goal is to find the best place where you want to live for your well-being.
-For creating well-being in an area, we need some geo-spatial insight and we want to produce such insight throught Open GeoLens.
+What we call as development has to produce well-being for people and it must the prior goal of development.
+For creating well-being in a geographical area, we need some geo-spatial insight and Open GeoLens is the tool that informs you in the best way.

 This tool is to provide a comprehensive and intuitive view of the "well-being" in a given region.
 By analyzing the infrastructure and amenities available within a geographical boundary, this tool can correlate the HDI and happiness factors to provide a more accurate picture of "well-being".
 The tool will enable sustainable development initiatives to identify areas for improvement and help businesses to find best places to expand their services.